 The inconsistent light cycles here in North America do an enormous amount of harm to our birds hormonally and provide stress points that as humans we see as well with SAD disorder in the winter.

-I would then advocate that you install full spectrum lighting over both cages no higher than 6 inches above birdcage top.
+I would then advocate that you install full-spectrum lighting over both cages no higher than 6 inches above the birdcage top.

 Each must be placed on a timer for 12 hours on and 12 hours off as this will help synchronize the circadian rhythms for both the Amazons.